Application architecture guide¶

 Primitive and structured types (records, variants and lists) appearing in the contract constructors and choice arguments are compatible with the types defined in the current version of DAML-LF (v1).
 They appear in the submitted commands and in the event streams.

 There are some identifier fields that are represented as strings in the protobuf messages.
 They are opaque: you shouldn’t interpret them in client code, except by comparing them for equality.
 They include:

 There are some other identifiers that are determined by your client code.
 These aren’t interpreted by the server, and are transparently passed to the responses.
 They include:

 - Command IDs: used to uniquely identify a command and to match it against its response.

 - Application ID: used to uniquely identify client process talking to the server.
-You could use a combination of command ID and application ID for deduplication.
+You could use a combination of submitting party, command ID, and application ID for deduplication of commands.